-Bright pale yellow with green glints, and fine and persistent bubbles.
+Bright pale yellow colour with green glints, and fine and persistent bubbles.

 At least 6 months

-Powerful sea taste: oysters, oyster leaf, sea urchins, etc.
+The powerful sea aromas of natural oysters, oyster leaf, sea urchins, etc.

-Pronounced and dominant acidity: vinegar, lemon juice, lemon caviar.
+Pronounced and dominant acidity: vinegar, lemon juice, lemon caviar, etc.

 Mâche non excessiveJutosité délicate et éléganteŒufs

 de poisson (pour le craquant et la salinité iodée)